 West Coast Craft is the ultimate celebration of artisans specializing in the West Coast lifestyle and aesthetic.
 You can find everything from ceramics, clothes, artwork, candles, jewelry, and more at the fair.
 It’s a great place to pick up one-of-a-kind gifts for yourself or your loved ones.
-You get to support small businesses and local creators.
-The two-day indoor market is massive and can be a little overwhelming, so if you want something more lowkey, the outdoor market this weekend is perfect.
+Plus, it’s a great opportunity to support small businesses and local creators.

 Make sure you leave some time to explore Fort Mason Center, which has several free exhibitions as well as delicious restaurants.
 Some of our favorite places to grab a bite are Radhaus, a German/Californian beer hall located in an old U.S. Army machine shop; and Greens, a delicious vegetarian restaurant with stunning interiors and waterfront views.
 Grab a coffee or cocktail at The Interval at Long Now, which also happens to be a floor-to-ceiling library dedicated to rebuilding civilization.